mrJean1/PyGeodesy/README.rst

 Tests
 =====

-The tests have been run with Python 2.7.16 and 3.7.4 (both with geographiclib_ 1.50, numpy_ 1.16.5 respectively 1.17.2 and scipy_ 1.2.2
+The tests have been run with Python 3.8.0 (with geographiclib_ 1.50 and numpy_ 1.17.3), with Python 3.7.4 and 2.7.16 (both with geographiclib_
+1.50, numpy_ 1.17.2 respectively 1.16.5  and scipy_ 1.3.1 respectively
-respectively 1.3.1) and with PyPy_ 6.0.0 (Python 2.7.13 and 3.5.3) on
+1.2.2) and with PyPy_ 6.0.0 (Python 2.7.13 and 3.5.3, both without
-macOS 10.13.6 High Sierra, *all in 64-bit only*.
+geographiclib, numpy and scipy) on macOS 10.13.6 High Sierra, *all in 64-bit only*.
 The results of those tests are included in the distribution files.

-The tests also run with Python 2.7.14, 3.5.6 and 3.6.3 (and geographiclib_
+The tests also ran with Python 2.7.14, 3.5.6 and 3.6.3 (and geographiclib_
 1.49 or 1.50) on `Ubuntu 14.04`_ and with Python 3.7.3 (and geographiclib_
 1.49 or 1.50) on `Debian 9`_ *all in 64-bit only* and with Python 2.7.15,
 3.6.8 and 3.7.2 (all with geographiclib_ 1.49 or 1.50) on
 `Windows Server 2012R2`_ *in both 32- and 64-bit*.

-With Python 3.7+, the tests run with and without *lazy import*.
+With Python 3.7+, the tests run *with and without* ``lazy import``.

 A single-File and single-Directory application with ``pygeodesy`` has been bundled using PyInstaller_ 3.4 and 64-bit Python 3.7.3 and 3.7.4